 The ongoing internal control provisions of Section 404 of the Sarbanes-Oxley Act of 2002 require us to identify of material weaknesses in internal control over financial reporting, which is a process to provide reasonable assurance regarding the reliability of financial reporting for external purposes in accordance with accounting principles generally accepted in the U.S. Our management, including our chief executive officer and chief financial officer, does not expect that our internal controls and disclosure controls will prevent all errors and all fraud.
 A control system, no matter how well conceived and operated, can provide only reasonable, not absolute, assurance that the objectives of the control system are met.
 In addition, the design of a control system must reflect the fact that there are resource constraints and the benefit of controls must be relative to their costs.
-Because of the inherent limitations in all control systems, no evaluation of controls can provide absolute assurance that judgments in decision-making can be faulty and that breakdowns can occur because of simple errors or mistakes.
+Because of the inherent limitations in all control systems, no evaluation of controls can provide absolute assurance that all control issues and instances of fraud, if any, in our company have been detected.
+These inherent limitations include the realities that judgments in decision-making can be faulty and that breakdowns can occur because of simple errors or mistakes.
 Further, controls can be circumvented by individual acts of some persons, by collusion of two or more persons, or by management override of the controls.
 The design of any system of controls is also based in part upon certain assumptions about the likelihood of future events, and there can be no assurance that any design will succeed in achieving its stated goals under all potential future conditions.
 Over time, a control may be inadequate because of changes in conditions, such as growth of the company or increased transaction volume, or the degree of compliance with the policies or procedures may deteriorate.
 Because of inherent limitations in a cost-effective control system, misstatements due to error or fraud may occur and not be detected.